whodatbo1/bolmo-core/README.md

 ---

-**Bolmo** is the first fully-open byte-level language model achieving performance on par with or surpassing state-of-the-art subword-level language models.
+**Bolmo** is the first fully-open byte-level language model achieving performance on the level of state-of-the-art subword-level language models.
 Unlike traditional language models that rely on subword tokenizers (like BPE or WordPiece), Bolmo operates directly on raw UTF-8 bytes, making it:

-- **Free of subword tokenization**: No need for language-specific tokenizers or vocabulary management
+- **Free of subword tokenization**: No need for language-specific tokenizers or vocabulary management.
-- **Universally applicable**: Works seamlessly across all languages, scripts, and domains
+- **Universally applicable**: Works seamlessly across all languages, scripts, and domains.
-- **Fully open**: Complete training code, model weights, data processing pipeline, and paper
+- **Fully open**: Complete training code, model weights, data processing pipeline, and paper.
-- **Competitive performance**: Comes close to matching (and in some cases exceeds) subword-based state-of-the-art models across a wide range of tasks
+- **Competitive performance**: Comes close to matching (and in some cases exceeds) subword-based state-of-the-art models across a wide range of tasks.
-- **Better character understanding**: Superior performance on tasks requiring character-level knowledge
+- **Better character understanding**: Superior performance on tasks requiring character-level knowledge.

+See our technical report for details: https://allenai.org/papers/bolmo.

 This repository is a fork of [OLMo-core](https://github.com/allenai/OLMo-core) that implements the complete Bolmo architecture and training pipeline through **byteifying** - our approach to converting existing subword models to byte-level models, using <1% of the pretraining budget.